gadicc/meteor-hmr/README.md

 If you're trying a non-stable release, you need to explicitly provide the `@version` (or `@=version` if it's not picked up correctly) in the second step.

 Note, your code needs to be hot-module-replacement (HMR) aware.
 For instuctions on how to add hot loading for React, please see the [React Hotloading](docs/React_Hotloading.md) docs.
 For general instructions, see the [Handling Updates](docs/Handling_Updates.md).
 If you're a build-plugin author, see the [Build Plugin docs](docs/Build_Plugins.md).
+Other build plugins HMR support are list below:

 Other Notes: